 The Louisiana Department of Health and Hospitals (DHH) is reporting the state’s first West Nile virus death of 2014.
 The death occurred in Caddo Parish.
 This week, DHH is confirming six new cases of West Nile virus, including the one death, bringing this year's total number of cases to nine.
 This week's new infections include four cases of neuroinvasive disease, with two cases in Caddo Parish, one case in East Baton Rouge Parish and one case in St. Tammany Parish.
 The state has one new case of West Nile fever in Caddo and one new asymptomatic case in Livingston Parish.
 In addition to these new cases, a previously reported asymptomatic case in Livingston Parish has been upgraded to West Nile fever.

-This week, the Department of Health and Hospitals' Office of Public Health awarded $3 million to the Waterworks District No. 3 of Beauregard Parish through the State's Drinking Water Revolving Loan Fund Program (DWRLF).
-The loan will help the system improve and update the community's drinking water system.
+This summer, the Department of Health and Hospitals' Office of Public Health awarded $405,000 to Weston Water System, Inc. through the State's Drinking Water Revolving Loan Fund Program (DWRLF).
+The loan will provide assistance to the system to install a new drinking water well.

 The new school year is approaching, is your child ready?
 Preparation isn't limited to getting uniforms and school supplies.
 Every child should be protected before heading to the classroom and that means being certain they are up-to-date on their childhood vaccinations.
 The Louisiana Department of Health and Hospitals reminds parents that ensuring children have received their necessary vaccinations is not only important, it's the law.

 The proposed rule codifies the product registration fee schedule within section 105 of Part VI of Title 51 of the Louisiana Administrative Code raises the per-product fee from $20 to $27, as provided for by Act 125 of the 1st Extraordinary Session of the 2000 Louisiana Legislature.